Back to Article

 Fund the development of open-source standards

 While some funding agencies already support standards development as part of the development of informatics infrastructures, data standards development should be seen as integral to science innovation and earmarked for funding in research grants, not only in specialized contexts.
 Funding models should encourage the development and adoption of standards, and fund associated community efforts and tools for this.
 The OSS model is seen as a particularly promising avenue for an investment of resources, because it builds on previously-developed procedures and technical infrastructure and because it provides avenues for the democratization of development processes and for community input along the way.
-At the same time, there is significant challenges associated with incentives to engage, ranging from the dilution of credit to individual contributors, and ranging through the burnout of maintainers and developers.
+At the same time, there are significant challenges associated with incentives to engage, ranging from the dilution of credit to individual contributors, and ranging through the burnout of maintainers and developers.
 The clarity offered by procedures for enhancement proposals and semantic versioning schemes adopted in standards development offers avenues for a range of stakeholders to propose well-defined contributions to large and field-wide standards efforts (e.g., (Pestilli et al. 2021)), and potentially helps alleviate some of these concerns by providing avenues for individual contributions to surface, as well as clarity of process, which can alleviate the risks of maintainer burnout.

 Invest in data stewards

 Advancing the development and adoption of open-source standards requires the dissemination of knowledge to researchers in a variety of fields, but this dissemination itself may not be enough without the fostering of specialized expertise.
 Therefore, it is important to recognize the distinct role that data stewards play in contemporary research.
 As policy demands for openness become increasingly high, it is crucial to truly support experts whose role will be to develop, maintain, and facilitate the adoption and use of open-source standards.
 This support needs to manifest in all stages of the career of these individuals: it will be necessary to set up programs for training for data stewards, and to invest in the career paths of individuals that receive such training so that this crucial role is encouraged.
 Initial proposals for the curriculum and scope of the role have already been proposed (e.g., in (Mons 2018)), but we identify here also a need to connect these individuals directly to the practices that exemplify open-source standards.
-Thus, it will be important for these individuals to be facile in the methodology of OSS.
+Thus, it will be important for these individuals to be conversant in the methodology of OSS.
 This does not mean that they need to become software engineers – though for some of them there may be some overlap with the role of research software engineers (Connolly et al. 2023) – but rather that they need to become familiar with those parts of the OSS development life-cycle that are specifically useful for the development of open-source standards.
 For example, tools for version control, tools for versioning, and tools for creation and validation of compliant data and metadata.
+Stakeholder organizations should invest in training grants to establish curriculum for data and metadata standards education.

 Review open-source standards pathways